 Visiting the Shwedagon pilgrimage site

-Today in the afternoon I visited the Shwedagon pagoda.
+Today in the afternoon I visited the Shwedagon pagoda where I got an unexpected Buddhist initiation.
 This is the most important temple in Myanmar.
 It contains one large stupa covered with gold leaves, and around it, you have numerous other temples and shrines.
 The complex is a representative pilgrimage site for the Burmese.

 Guided Buddhist initiation